sebald/scroll-rack/README.md

 // Full options list with defaults scrollRack({

   // Required
   files: undefined,                       // Documentation files root dir
-    dest: undefined,                        // Destination for generated files,
+  dest: undefined,                        // Destination for generated files

   // Optional
   ignore: ['*.js', '*.ts', '.DS_Store'],  // Files that should not be copied to dest

   redirect: true,                         // Create redirects to prevent navigation
                                           // to "empty pages", redirect to first
                                           // available page in a section instead

   code_theme: 'zenburn',                  // See https://highlightjs.org/static/demo/
                                           // for a full list of available themes
   nav: {
-      order: []                             // Custom ordering of content sections,
+    order: [],                            // Custom ordering of content sections,
                                           // default is alphabetically

-    }
+    sort: function                        // Custom sorting function for sub-sections,
+                                          // will user "oder" if specified }
 });
 ```